stereobooster/react-snap/Readme.md

 ## ⚙️ Customization

-If you need to pass some options for `react-snap`, you can do this in the `package.json`, like this:
+If you need to pass some options for `react-snap`, you can do this in your `package.json` like this:

 ```json
 "reactSnap": {